bill-chamal/Enterprise-Database-Design/README.md

 Apr 2022

-This repository contains the Enhanced Entity-Relationship (EER) model and SQL implementation for an enterprise database system, designed using MySQL Workbench
+This repository contains the Entity-Relationship model and SQL implementation for an enterprise database system, designed using MySQL Workbench

 ![](img/2-Β.png)